OlivierBlanvillain/bourne-shell-list/README.md

       fi
     }

 See [the manual][2] for the complete list of commands and additional examples.
-The library is fully tested on 8 shells.
-I use a home made testing framework which is probably more useful than the library.
+Tests are run on 8 shells, but that's still nothing more than shell scripting so don't take anything too seriously.

 ### Install: